-ALL is usually diagnosed from a blood test.
-You have other tests to find out more about the leukaemia.
+Your doctor may suspect or sometimes diagnose ALL from a blood test.
+You usually have a bone marrow test to confirm your diagnosis.
+You will also have other tests to find out more about the leukaemia.

-Find out about the different types of blood tests you might have for ALL and how you have them.
+There are different types of blood tests that you might have for ALL, find out what they are and how you have them.

 This test checks for cancer cells in the bone marrow.
 Find out what to expect.